Ria424/developers-animatesdk-docs/Frame_object/Frame19.md

 #### Usage

-*frame.motionTweenScale*
+Frame.motionTweenScale

 #### Description

-Property; a Boolean value that specifies whether the tweened element scales to the size of the object in the following keyframe, increasing its size with each frame in the tween *(true)*, or doesn’t scale *(false)*.
+Property; `boolean`; A boolean value that specifies whether the tweened element scales to the size of the object in the following keyframe, increasing its size with each frame in the tween *(true)*, or doesn’t scale *(false)*.

 #### Example